hevav/TchuBBak/README.md

 [Rate on top.gg](https://top.gg/bot/538670331938865163)

 ## Current modules
--   `Moderation` - moderation features like warn, mute, ban
+-   `Moderation` - moderation features like (temp/perm) warn, mute, ban
 -   `Help` - shows help page
--   `Voice` - allows multiplugin voice
+-   `Voice` - allows multiplugin voice, voice recognition for Russian language
 -   `Music` - plays music from YouTube, SoundCloud, Twitch and more
 -   `Status` - shows debug info

 ## Languages
-TchuBBak is multilingual bot, and you can help to add more languages.
+TchuBBak is multilingual bot, and you can help to add more languages(by modifying dev.hevav.tchubbot.i18n.strings).
 Now TchuBBak is translated to these languages:
 -   [x] Russian
 -   [x] English
 -   [ ] Brazilian